vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-wavefront-gs.md

 - Brian McClain
 ---

-[VMware Tanzu Observability by Wavefront](https://www.wavefront.com/) recently expanded its offerings to [include a free tier](https://tanzu.vmware.com/content/blog/byo-spring-boot-apps-tanzu-observability-for-free-no-sign-up-needed).
+[VMware Tanzu Observability by Wavefront](https://www.wavefront.com/) offers a [free tier](https://tanzu.vmware.com/content/blog/byo-spring-boot-apps-tanzu-observability-for-free-no-sign-up-needed) for Spring Boot developers.
 If you're unfamiliar with Wavefront, it provides a SaaS-based platform for real-time metrics, monitoring, and alerting.
 It has integrations for many languages, frameworks, and platforms.
 Simply put, you send Wavefront your metrics, and it handles visualization and analysis.
 Additionally, [Wavefront for Spring Boot](https://docs.wavefront.com/wavefront_springboot.html) helps Spring developers to integrate with Wavefront while still using solutions they’re used to, such as Micrometer and Sleuth.

 In this guide, you’ll take an existing application and add Wavefront for Spring Boot, which will start sending metrics and traces to Wavefront.
 Additionally, you'll see how custom metrics added via Micrometer are reflected in Wavefront.